 Clone Manager can help you to initiate remote searches of public domain databases.
 You need an internet connection to use these functions.
-The program can send search requests to the NCBI BLAST server and to several other selected web sites that provide public access to protein pattern databases in the public domain.
-Search requests are sent to the server over the internet and results are displayed in the built-in web browser.
-At the present time, you can send search requests to the Pfam and PROSITE protein pattern database web sites.
+The program can send search requests over the Internet to the NCBI BLAST server.

-Disclaimer: These web sites presently provide public access but their availability is subject to change without notice.
-In addition, Scientific & Educational Software is not responsible for analysis results or for any change in licensing to permit site access.
+Disclaimer: NCBI presently provides public access to their services but their availability is subject to change without notice.
+In addition, Sci Ed Software is not responsible for results reported from NCBI or for any change in licensing to permit site access.